Thomas Penrose's Bamboo Fly Rod Pages

 ffiling.JPG (17564 bytes)

-This image shows the proper way to hold a 10" mill bastard file while draw-filing the surfaces of the steel bars.
+This image shows the proper way to hold a 10" mill bastard file while draw-filing the surfaces of the bars.
 You will need a protective wrapping on your thumbs to avoid serious blisters from where the skin contacts the edge of the file (an even better idea, that was shared with me by Donald Yelton, would be to epoxy the file to a strip of hardwood.
 This would make it more comfortable to hold, and enable you to apply more force to the file).
 Keeping your hands near the center of the file may help you to keep it from canting to one side or the other.
 In this image you can see the light areas on the surface of the bars where the file is making contact.
 The darker areas are places where the file is not yet removing material from the bars.

 ffiled.JPG (9341 bytes)